-As in many countries across the world, several economic and statistic institutions in Chile conduct surveys aimed at capturing in near real time the state of the economy and the expectations of its agents.
-Typically, out of these surveys, one or two synthetic indicators are generally constructed, to be followed by policymakers and market observers.
+As in many countries across the world, several economic and statistics institutions in Chile conduct surveys aimed at capturing in near real time the state of the economy and the expectations of its agents.
+Typically, out of these surveys, one or two synthetic indicators are constructed, to be followed by policymakers and market observers.
 However, these synthetic indicators may not always reflect a tangible economic expectation or sentiment as they may blend, for instance, expectations about the state of the country's economy in five years' time with the variation of a household's income over the past year.
-In addition, many short-term forecasting models do not include most of such synthetic indicators because of their lack of explanatory power.
+In addition, many short-term forecasting models do not include most of such synthetic indicators because of their alleged lack of explanatory power.

-It is important to distinguish between "hard" use, referring to the use of survey indicators in econometric, forecasting models, and "soft" use, understood as the use of survey indicators as a way to monitor the economy, along with many other indicators, and for consistency checking model-based projections.
+It is important to distinguish between "hard" use, referring to the use of survey indicators in econometric forecasting models, and "soft" use, understood as the use of survey indicators as a way to monitor the economy, along with many other indicators, and for consistency checking model-based projections.
 Qualitative survey data are mainly used for conjunctural assessment, nowcasting, and short-term forecasting.
-In order to nowcast and forecast GDP at shorter horizons, many practitioners use three different kinds of models: mixed data sampling models (MIDAS; Ghysels, Sinko, and Valkanov, 2007), Bayesian Vector Autoregressions (BVAR; Karlsson, 2013), and bridge models (Baffigi, Golinelli, and Parigi, 2004).
+In order to nowcast and forecast GDP at shorter horizons, many practitioners use three different kinds of models: mixed data sampling models (MIDAS; Ghysels et al., 2007), Bayesian Vector Autoregressions (BVAR; Karlsson, 2013), and bridge models (Baffigi et al., 2004).

 The use of survey-based expectations for modelling purposes is not a widespread practice among central banks.
-For instance, the European Central Bank (ECB) does not appear to use qualitative, survey-based expectation measures in its models, like the New Area Wide Model.
-However, the ECB regularly mentions the Business and Consumer Survey, the Consensus Economics surveys and the Purchasing Managers Surveys in their monthly reports.
+For instance, the European Central Bank (ECB) does not appear to use qualitative, survey-based expectation measures in its